Coming to Thermes with…taking a cure in Amélie

-The medicinal and healing qualities of the Amélie waters has been recognised for thousands of years and evidence shows that prehistoric man benefited from its healing and restorative properties.
+Taking a cure in France is a serious undertaking!
+The medicinal and healing qualities of the thermal waters in Amélie les Bains have been recognised for thousands of years and evidence shows that prehistoric man benefited from its healing and restorative properties.
 Numerous sources flow down into the resort from the Serrat d’en Merle hills, supplying more than a million litres of thermal water per day.
 Rich in sulphur, chloride of sodium, and carbonates of sodium amongst other elements, their natural temperature is around 44° – 66°.

 Spas fall into two general categories, pampering and medical.
 The Medical Spa can provide a realistic alternative for those seeking to alleviate a wide range of adverse health conditions.